blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. php:method:: slider($options = array())

-    Create snippet of Javascript that converts an element into a slider ui widget.
+    Create snippet of JavaScript that converts an element into a slider ui widget.
 See your libraries implementation for additional usage and features.